Schelbert197/portfolio/_pages/about.md

 ![saltbot_pose]({{ site.url }}{{ site.baseurl }}/assets/images/saltbot_pose.jpg)

 Hello!
-I'm Srikanth, an Autonomy Engineer and Roboticist experienced in **ROS2, C++ and Python**.
-I am a graduate of the M.S. in Robotics program at Northwestern University where I had the opportunity to dive into the field of mobile robotics with a focus in sensing, navigation, and autonomy.
+I'm Srikanth, an Autonomy Engineer and Roboticist experienced in **C++, Python, and ROS2**.
+I am currently employed as an Autonomy Engineer at Shield AI, and previously, I was an Autonomy Engineer at Carnegie Mellon University's Software Engineering Institute.
+I am a graduate of the M.S. in Robotics program at Northwestern University where I had the opportunity to dive into the field of mobile robotics with a focus in planning, navigation, and autonomy.
 <!-- a current M.S. in Robotics student at Northwestern University.
 I am most interested in the field of mobile robotics with a focus in sensing, navigation, and autonomy.
 I'm excited to develop interesting and impactful robots that go where other robots haven't gone before!
 I bring coding experience with ROS2, Python, C++, and C, as well as multiple years of industry experience working in design and field robotics.
 I am currently seeking roles in robotic software, autonomy, and control. -->

 I really enjoy studying how robots see and move in the world which is what brought me to my final project researching various autonomous exploration algorithms.
 As a result of this project, I wanted to share my code with others so that anyone can quickly and easily deploy **Frontier Exploration** on a mobile robot.
 To see the project, please check it out [HERE!]({{ site.url }}{{ site.baseurl }}/portfolio_featured/frontier/)